Information About Cheat Sheets for GMAT

 - How to make it:

 As mentioned before, the cheat sheet has to be made by you.
 Some candidates make more than one cheat sheet dedicating one for the quantitative section and another for the verbal section.
 Yet others find it effective to make cheat sheets for each of the topics such as sentence correction in verbal section or data sufficiency in the quantitative section.
 You can make one on paper or save it as a file in the personal computer.

 When starting to make the cheat sheet, it is best to start with several sheets of paper, one for each of the following:

 - - Basic mathematics

 - - Sentence correction

 - - Reading comprehension

 - - Critical reasoning

-Start filling the cheat sheet at the end of every lesson with things that are important and need to be memorized.
-The GMAT cheat sheet should be short and simple.
+Start filling it at the end of every lesson with things that are important and need to be memorized.
+It should be short and simple.
 It is best to avoid writing what you do not understand on the cheat sheet as it defeats the purpose of it.
 Thus, the cheat sheet should contain what you understand and you need to keep in mind.
-It is a good idea to get ideas from other GMAT test takers or GMAT instructors or GMAT discussion forums if you are unsure about the importance of a certain formula or rule you may come across during the course of study.
+It is a good idea to get ideas from other test takers or instructors or discussion forums if you are unsure about the importance of a certain formula or rule you may come across during the course of study.
 Once finished with the lesson or a book, you should review the cheat sheet and consolidate it.
 Compare all the sheets and check for duplicity or related information that can be removed.
 If you think you already know and would remember an entry, remove that as well.
-The idea of the GMAT cheat sheet is to get everything on it inside your head.
+The idea of the cheat sheet is to get everything on it inside your head.
 One way to do that is to write a short explanation for every entry stating why it is important and should be remembered.